 Select CSV Import one more time.

 Next, search for the TaxAct CSV file you downloaded from our website, and select that as your source!
-Make sure to select the appropriate headers when importing.
+Then, click Continue.

 Very Important: The header listed on TaxAct's columns should match the headers on our spreadsheet.
 See this example below: